jbrandinger/calorie-tracker/README.md

 2. Configure the `DATABASE_URL` environment variable
 3. The Drizzle ORM configuration is already in place
 4. Run database migrations with `npx drizzle-kit push`

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Screenshots

-### Dashboard
-The main dashboard provides an overview of daily calorie intake, progress towards goals, and quick access to add new foods.

-### Food Log
-Detailed view of all food entries organized by meal type with options to edit or delete entries.

-### Analytics
-Weekly progress charts and statistics to help track eating patterns over time.

-### Settings
-Configure daily calorie goals and other application preferences.